Exponential dichotomies of evolution operators in Banach spaces: Open Problems

-An important property of exponential dichotomies is their roughness, that is, the preservation of exponential dichotomy under perturbations of the evolution family (we refer the reader to \cite{Ba.Va.2008-1,Ba.Va.2009-3,Na.Pi.1998,Po.2009} and the references therein).
-We address the question of roughness for the concept of exponential dichotomy considered in this paper.
+An important property of exponential dichotomies is their roughness, that is, the preservation of exponential dichotomy under sufficiently small perturbations of the evolution operator (we refer the reader to \cite{Ba.Va.2008-2,Ba.Va.2009-3,Po.2006} and the references therein).
+We address the question of roughness for strong exponential dichotomy.
+Another open problem could be extending the results from \cite{Me.Sa.Sa.2003} to strong exponential dichotomy.